Alternatives for VA disability firms

 DimensionHarveyPete

-Primary jobBroad legal AI for research, drafting, analysis, and professional-services work.VA disability case workup from records, notes, gaps, and later files.
+Primary jobBroad legal AI for research, drafting, analysis, and professional-services work.VA disability operating layer from records, notes, gaps, connected tools, and later files.

 Starting materialDocuments, prompts, workspaces, and firm knowledge across many contexts.C-files, rating decisions, C&P exams, medical records, notes, transcripts, emails, and deadlines.

-Review outputDrafts, analyses, summaries, and workflow output for lawyers to verify.Case info, Conditions, Evidence, Gaps, Outputs, Resources, attorney decision points, and cited work product.
+Review outputDrafts, analyses, summaries, and workflow output for lawyers to verify.Case info, Conditions, Evidence, Gaps, Outputs, Resources, attorney decision points, and cited review materials.

-Best fitEnterprise legal teams standardizing AI across many departments or practices.VA disability firms that want the case record assembled before attorney judgment begins.
+Best fitEnterprise legal teams standardizing AI across many departments or practices.VA disability firms that want the case record, admin work, and connected-tool context organized before attorney judgment begins.

 How to evaluate the fit